Magento SEO Case Study: A Comprehensive Journey from Audit to Success

 Without access to this data, it would be hard to conduct a thorough website audit and identify serious concerns.
 The best approach is to do this at the beginning of the process, and we ensure that we prepare all of our customers’ websites with an audit before we start the migration process.

-In the case of this particular case study, the brand was huge enough that we needed to perform an extensive check before we could get started working on the optimization strategy.
+In the case of this particular case study, the brand was huge enough that we needed to perform an comprehensive check before we could get started working on the optimization strategy.

 Step 1: Information Architecture Planning